shalommmitz/isMyPasswordVulnerable/README.md

 ## Prerequisites and Installing

-All that is needed is Python (either 2.x or 3.x).
+Python (either 2.x or 3.x) is needed.
+You can get and install Python from the [Python Software Foundation](https://www.python.org/)

-No installation is needed.
+No other installation is needed.
 Just get the repository.

 ## Author